ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 def evaluate(computation: ComputationDescription) -> list[Rational]:
+    """

-    # figure out constraints on each item count in legal from `ComputationDescription.collection`
+    Figure out constraints on each item count in legal from `ComputationDescription.collection`.
-    # make polynomials for `ComputationDescription.collection`
+    Make polynomials for `ComputationDescription.collection`.
-    # multiply polynomials to get all possible counts
+    Multiply polynomials to get all possible counts.
-    # extract coefficients according to `ComputationDescription.selection_size`
+    Extract coefficients according to `ComputationDescription.selection_size`.
-    # convert counts to probabilities/rational numbers as needed
+    Convert counts to probabilities/rational numbers as needed.
+    """
+    ...
 ```

 ### 5. Show the result